sudo-Tiz/python-rat/README.md

 * pynput for keylogger
 * opencv-python (know as cv2) for camera streaming
 * numpy for camera streaming
+* pygame for camera receiving

 ## How to install :

 ``pip3 install requirements.txt``

+on windows you can just launch victim_requirements.bat and/or attacker_requirements.bat which download the requirements

 watch out requirements are differents for attacker and victim
 ## How to run :